 Parking is available at numerous places along the 36-mile route.

-USS Alabama Memorial Park: From Mobile, AL, take US 90/98 east (tunnel under the water) toward Mobile Bay and look for signs to the park.
+USS Alabama Memorial Park: Located at 2703 Battleship Parkway in Mobile.
+From Mobile, take US 90/98 east (tunnel under the water) toward Mobile Bay and look for signs to the park.
 The road is also known as State 42/Old Spanish Trail/Battleship Parkway.
 You can also take I10 through an underwater tunnel and exit onto Old Spanish Trail/US98/Rt.
 42/Battleship Parkway.

 Mullet Point: From the city of Fairhope, head south on US98 Alt E/Mobile Ave (Mobile Bay on your right) to Magnolia Ave/Co.
-1 (where US98 Alt breaks away to the east) to Mullet Point Park.
+1 (where US98 Alt breaks away to the east) to Mullet Point Park (located at 13201 County Road 1 in Barnwell).

 Probably one of the best locations to start is in Fairhope where you can go both north and south about the same distance.